tomarthur/pocketpark/docs-page1.md

 > [Email >](PocketPark@howtomworks.com)

+### Can't Find
+Did you set the Bean name and iBeacon settings as directed in the registration step?

+### Unexpected Behavior
+Well, that isn't much fun.
+You might be having issues with mapping your values.
+A good method to troubleshoot is to use an existing Arduino and manually control your Installation through the serial monitor.

 # Acknowledgements and License

-This project is part of [Tom Arthur's](http://www.howtomworks.com) thesis at NYU's Interactive Telecommunications Program.
+This project is part of [Tom Arthur's](http://www.howtomworks.com) thesis at the [NYU Interactive Telecommunications Program](http://itp.nyu.edu).

 PocketPark is available under the MIT license.
 See the LICENSE file for details.